Clicky

 Alignment Questions to Ask

-Alignment questions are all about assessing if individuals, teams, and the organization are rowing the same direction.
+Alignment questions assess if individuals, teams, and the organization are rowing in the same direction.
 Often, these questions have a lot to do with company values and ways of working.
 Examples include:

 • Do you agree with the organization’s values?
 Vision?
 Mission?